flyingforce/youtube_wechat/README.md

 1. Ensure FFmpeg is installed and available in your PATH
 2. Check that all moviepy dependencies are installed: `pip install -r requirements.txt`
 3. If you still have issues, you can disable MP3 conversion by setting `convert_to_mp3: false` in your config.yaml

+### Telegram Issues

+If you encounter issues with Telegram messaging:

+1. Ensure your bot token is correct and has not been revoked
+2. Verify that your chat ID is correct
+3. Make sure your bot has been added to the chat and has permission to send messages
+4. Check that the bot has permission to send files and videos

 ## License